AlexMules/Merge-Conflict-Predictor/README.md

 To achieve robust predictive performance on real-world software engineering data, multiple models and iterative configurations were explored:

-* **Algorithms Evaluated:** Benchmarked **Logistic Regression** as a linear baseline alongside powerful non-linear tree models (**Random Forest Classifier** and **HistGradientBoostingClassifier**) to capture complex relationships among code metrics and keyword frequencies.
+* **Algorithms Evaluated:** Benchmarked **Logistic Regression** as a linear baseline alongside powerful non-linear tree models (**Random Forest Classifier** and **HistGradientBoostingClassifier**).
+The use of non-linear models was justified by the EDA, which revealed that the maximum linear Pearson correlation between any feature and the target was relatively weak (~0.30 for `nr commits2`).
-* **Tackling Class Imbalance:** Because merge conflicts represent a minority class within the 26.9k dataset, implementing `class_weight='balanced'` (alongside scaled inputs for linear models) was critical to prevent models from defaulting to the majority class.
+* **Tackling Class Imbalance:** The dataset presents a severe imbalance, with actual merge conflicts representing only ~5.4% of the 26.9k records.
+Implementing `class_weight='balanced'` (alongside scaled inputs for linear models) was critical to prevent models from defaulting to the majority class.
 * **Hyperparameter Tuning (`GridSearchCV`):** Extensive grid search experiments were run to tame overfitting.
 Constraining model complexity via tuned hyperparameters (such as setting `max_depth` between 8–12 and `min_samples_leaf` between 30–70 for tree models) successfully closed the performance gap between training and validation sets.
 * **Validation & Results:**
   * Models were evaluated primarily using **F1-Score** and confusion matrices rather than raw accuracy to ensure reliable detection of actual conflict risks.